 The LLP is also exposed to operational risks through a number of contracts with third parties who have agreed to provide operational support to the LLP in accordance with the Programme Documentation.
 Structured Finance Management Limited ('SFM') has been appointed to provide corporate services in accordance with a corporate services agreement dated 20 October 2008.
-LTSB has been appointed to act as account bank.
-Cheltenham and Gloucester plc ('C&G'), a subsidiary of LTSB, has been appointed servicer and cash manager on behalf of the LLP.
+LTSB has been appointed to act as account bank, and since 19 April 2012 as servicer and cash manager.
+Prior to that, Cheltenham and Gloucester plc ('C&G'), a subsidiary of LTSB, acted as servicer and cash manager on behalf of the LLP.